vankesteren/blog/index.md

 <hr/>

-I am a graduate student at Utrecht University, finishing my MSc in Methodology and Statistics.
+I am a PhD student under [Daniel Oberski](http://daob.nl) at the Methodology and Statistics department of Utrecht University.
+My research is on how we can incorporate high-dimensional data into structural equation models.
+I'm also a part-time programmer at [JASP](https://jasp-stats.org).
 You can get more information about me at my [linkedin](https://www.linkedin.com/in/erikjanvankesteren) and my [github](https://github.com/vankesteren/) accounts.
 If you want to get in contact, you can use my <script type="text/javascript">
 //<![CDATA[
 <!--
 var x="function f(x){var i,o=\"\",ol=x.length,l=ol;while(x.charCodeAt(l/13)!" +